salrashid123/confidential_space/README.md

       --role=roles/confidentialcomputing.workloadUser

 # create the confidential space VM in our own subnet and instruct it to run the specific image hash from the builder's project
-# note, i'm using the image-family=confidential-space here which does not allow SSH...we've also specified that this vm has no external address
+# we are using the image-family=confidential-space here which does **NOT** allow SSH...we've also specified that this vm has no external address
-## note, the following does _not_ use the debug confidential image (image-family=confidential-space-debug)
 ### https://cloud.google.com/compute/confidential-vm/docs/reference/cs-options
 gcloud compute instances create vm1 --confidential-compute \
   --shielded-secure-boot \